Even with 25-50% percentile grades

 McKenna, with a 3.11 unweighted GPA, no AP math classes, and an SAT score in the bottom 25% of admits, got into USC’s Marshall School of Business.
 Her former school headmaster assured her that she'd be rejected.
 We extenuated her grades and then helped USC see her potential to thrive.

-How We Calculate Our Success Rate
+How We Calculate Our 96.5% College Admissions Success Rate

 Click below for details on inclusions and exclusions.

-• Pre-scouted and vetted by NCAA standards
+• Are pre-scouted and vetted by athletic recruiters, under NCAA admissions standards

 2. VIP donors' children:

-• Reviewed through a special process
+• Are reviewed through a special process

-• Separated from the general applicant pool
+• Are separated from the general applicant pool